Home | Who We Are | What We Support | Library | Events | Donations | Store

 Global Collaboration:

-Word of the dream held so strongly by the Cochamocco community was passed along and engaged the hearts of a number of individuals around the world, as well as organizations beyond Kenosis Spirit Keepers.
+Word of the dream held so strongly by the Ccochomocco community was passed along and engaged the hearts of a number of individuals around the world, as well as organizations beyond Kenosis Spirit Keepers.
 The Heartwalk Foundation acted as an important advisor and helped us streamline our efforts in getting the funds to the source and purchasing materials.
 Katherine Majzoub of Mana Studios, and their Peruvian-based fiscal agent Pachamama's Path, were major on-the-ground contributors in ensuring the project came together.
 Kusi Quyllur has now formed supportive relationships with NGOs I.E. Kusi Kawsay in Pisac, Willka T'ika in Urubamba, and Asociación Andes in Cusco.

 A captivating story is that of Xavier Saer, a Peruvian musician living in South Africa, who, having heard of the need for funds, flew to Lima.
-There he gave a benefit concert and then undertook an odyssey to find Cochamocca, with no knowledge of how to get there, to put the funds directly into the hands of Fredy Flores Machacca whom he'd never met.
+There he gave a benefit concert and then undertook an odyssey to find Ccochomocco, with no knowledge of how to get there, to put the funds directly into the hands of Fredy Flores Machacca whom he'd never met.
 Fredy is now the director of the school.
 To read the full account of Xavier's story, download his e-book "Finding Fredy."
 (3.3 MB)

 * Translated from Quechua, paq'o is a shaman, despacho is a blessing ritual, and ayni is the sacred sense of reciprocity the Andean people live by.